zimmer7/varnish/README.md

 ## Thanks…

 * …to snowflake for their [varnish-typo3](https://github.com/snowflakech/typo3-varnish) extension.
-  Most of this extension is modeled after theirs, but simplified a bit and it also works on 7.2.
+  Most of this extension is modeled after theirs, but simplified a bit and it also works on 8.6.

 * …to varnish-software for openly sharing the superbunny graphics.

 ## License

-Copyright (c) 2015, zimmer7.
+Copyright (c) 2017, zimmer7 GmbH.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without